thu-coai/SafeUnlearning/README.md

 ```

 #### 4. Full Volume Test

-Do full volume test on all of our test sets mentioned above.
+We also provide a full test script that can evaluate the model on all of our test sets at once.
+Simply run the following command:
 ```shell
 bash evaluate_all.sh
 ```